isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 		string* p = bad();
 		vector<int> xx = {7, 8, 9};
-		string x = *p;		// undefined behavior: x may not be 1 *p = "Evil!";		// undefined behavior: we don't know what (if anytihng) is allocated a location p }
+		string x = *p;		// undefined behavior: x may not be 1 *p = "Evil!";		// undefined behavior: we don't know what (if anything) is allocated a location p }

 The `string`s of `v` are destroyed upon exit from `bad()` and so is `v` itself.
 This the returned pointer points to unallocated memory on the free store.
 This memory (pointed into by `p`) may have been reallocated by the time `*p` is executed.
 There may be no `string` to read and a write through `p` could easily corrupt objects of unrelated types.